bettergovph/govchain/README.md

 [![Status](https://img.shields.io/badge/Status-Pre--launch-yellow.svg)]()

-A tokenless, public good blockchain for government data transparency and accountability.
+A base blockchain platform for government transparency - tokenless by default, extensible with custom modules for tokenomics, governance, and blockchain utilities.

 ## 🎯 Mission

-GovChain is a decentralized blockchain network designed to store and manage government datasets with complete transparency.
-Our mission is to create an open, accessible platform where government data can be stored immutably and accessed by all citizens.
+GovChain is a foundational blockchain platform designed to store and manage government datasets with complete transparency.
+Built on Cosmos SDK, it provides a base layer that agencies can extend with custom modules for tokenomics, governance, financial transactions, and other blockchain utilities based on their specific needs.

 ## 🌟 Key Features

-### Tokenless Architecture
+### Flexible & Extensible Architecture
-- **No Economic Barriers**: Anyone can participate without purchasing tokens
-- **Volunteer-Operated**: Community-driven validator network
+- **Tokenless by Default**: No economic barriers to start - anyone can participate
+- **Optional Tokenomics**: Easily add custom tokens, staking, or economic models when needed
+- **Modular Design**: Built on Cosmos SDK for easy extension and customization
-- **Public Good Focus**: Designed for transparency, not profit
+- **Public Good Focus**: Core platform designed for transparency, not profit

 ### Government Data Management
 - **Immutable Records**: Government datasets stored permanently on blockchain